 The bathroom is one of the only spaces in your home where you can pretty much tile any surface you want, and with each surface there are a number of decisions to be made.
-Here we'll cover the basics of shower wall tile heights, and how to choose which height will work best for your project.
+Here we'll cover the basics of bathroom wall tiles and how to choose the right height for your project.

 Floor to Ceiling

 Wainscotting is a classic choice for bathrooms that border on the traditional side.
-The classic design feature is usually between 34 and 54" high, with 36" being the medium height.
-A classic offset or straight set pattern in a standard field size tile works best for this wall height.
-For a truly classic look, finish the top with a decorative trim.
+The classic design feature is usually between 34 and 54" high, with 36" being the average height.

-For a more contemporary take on the traditional wainscotting style, try using a less tradition material, such as our glazed thin Brick in a cool Dark hue.
-Leave the border unfinished (no trim) for a clean and modern design detail.
+For a more contemporary take on the traditional wainscotting style, try using a traditional material, such as our glazed thin Brick or ceramic bathroom wall tiles.
+Leave the border with a square, glazed edge for a clean and modern design detail.

 Ready to start your bathroom tile project?
 Order free samples now.
 Need some help?
 Simply call, chat, or fill out our Design Assistance Form and one of our talented Design Consultants will get back to you shortly.